virtual-world-framework/vwf/public/web/docs/tutorial.md

 --------
 In the first stage, we'll add in a basic primitive collada file, and set up the initial camera position.
 The application will contain the default navigation of a walk mode.

 The following code creates a child node of the application named blueCube, of type node3, and defines the source file.
-In the scripts section, the camera position and rotation is initialized, and will be set during the application load.
+In the scripts section, the camera transform is initialized, and will be set during the application load.

 	---
 	extends: http://vwf.example.com/navscene.vwf